-He waited for 14 days chanting Shiva mantras asking for forgiveness than on the evening of Pradosha day he chanted this Taandav stotram to appease Shiva.
-At pradosha kaal he chanted it in perfect rhythm and with immense devotion, seeing such devotion and hearing this powerful stotra Shiva smiled and Mother Goddess having pity on Ravana asked Shiva to free him and hence Shiva freed Ravana and gave him several boons being appeased by this stotram.
+He waited for 14 days chanting Shiva mantras asking for forgiveness than on the evening of Pradosha day he chanted this shiv tandav stotram to appease Shiva.
+At pradosha kaal he chanted it in perfect rhythm and with immense devotion, seeing such devotion and hearing this powerful stotra, Shiva smiled and Mother Goddess having pity on Ravana asked Shiva to free him and hence Shiva freed Ravana and gave him several boons being appeased by this stotram.

-This is very powerful rhythmic stotra though it is not easy to read or pronounce.
+This is a very powerful rhythmic stotra though it is not easy to read or pronounce.
 But with some devoted efforts, we can do it.
-Shiva Tandava Stotram is very important on pradosha muhurta it gives immense spiritual and mundane benefits to those who chant it in on Pradosha with devotion.
+Shiv Tandav Stotram is very important on pradosha muhurta it gives immense spiritual and mundane benefits to those who chant it in on Pradosha with devotion.

 The first thing that may appeal to most of us in Shiva Tandava Stotram is the rhythm.